 Beep-beep, beep-beep, beep-beep.
 Get used to that noise in India because so many of the day trips will have you getting up before dawn so you can enjoy the beautiful sunrises!

-I talk about this in more detail over on my post about everything you should see and do in Varanasi.
+I talk about this in more detail in my post about everything you should see and do in Varanasi.
 But it basically boils down to this: don’t snooze your alarm.
 If you sleep in you’ll miss the incredible Subah-e-Banaras ceremony which takes place on the ghats at sunrise every morning.
 There’s chanting and dancing and an altogether mesmerising performance!